Second in the series: Organize the White Working Class!

 Much of the power of Allen’s ideas comes from his unmatched devotion to research.
 He spent more than 20 years digging deep into the colonial archives of Virginia and mastered what is, arguably, the most extensive body of evidence ever produced on race in early colonial America.
 Allen contested and bested some of the most acclaimed historians in the field.
 The working-class reader cannot help but revel in the fact that a worker without a degree kicked Ivy League butt.

 But getting class identity jollies aside, Allen’s work is such a useful guide to action because he did what no other historian did.
-Allen created an argument that might helps us discover a truly political strategy to fight racism among whites based on empowerment, class solidarity, community interest, and self-interest, rather than relying on morality, guilt, and shame.
+Allen created an argument that might help us discover a truly political strategy to fight racism among whites based on empowerment, class solidarity, community interest, and self-interest, rather than relying on morality, guilt, and shame.
 In other words, Allen innovated a revolutionary approach to fighting white racism and white privilege.

 The Invention of the White Race